Motivated to be Mindful: Research Project Leads to Unexpected Epiphany

 Kim was intrigued by the results and decided to take what she’d learned to the Ygnite conference, an annual event run by the Korean American Scientists and Engineers Association.
 She was the only occupational therapy student present.

-“I had that responsibility of representing OT as a profession that serves a diverse population of all ages, and delivering the value of OT myself,” Kim said.
+“I had that responsibility of representing OT as a profession that serves a population of all ages, and delivering the value of OT myself,” Kim said.
 “I was not only able to talk about the research, but communicate what occupational therapy really is.”

 She believes that mindfulness activities can help everyone.
 And healthcare professionals—especially occupational therapists—have a special obligation to embrace them.